My Extended Weekend of Punishment and Preparation at the Direct Action Resource Center

 Day Four: “Getting Tactical and Urban”

 The content covered on the fourth and final day is what most people probably think about when they think of DARC and the “Tactical and Urban” aspect of the Tactical Urban Sustainment Course.
-This is the day that some basics of CQB are covered; tailored for the scenario and skill level for this class.
+This is the day that some basics of structures are covered; tailored for the scenario and skill level for this class.
 By now I’m sure you’ve considered that if the “grid goes down”, you’re not going to be building a shelter in the middle of the forest.
 At some point, you may have to transit or even make base in a urban structure that you are unsure of the safety or status of occupancy.
 Ideally, you have the skills and competency to minimize the risk to yourself and even the potential risk of others trying to survive, no different than you.
-We also covered some basic vehicle-based movements, which is just an extension of that same concept.
-You may need to use a vehicle in your self-sustainment and being able to minimize the impact of attacks while in a vehicle will benefit you greatly.
+You may also need to use a vehicle in your self-sustainment and being able to minimize the impact of attacks while in a vehicle will benefit you greatly.

 The concept of morality is always going to be difficult in the discussion of situations like this for a few reasons.
 First of all, if you are preparing in any way for an emergency that others are not, you may be put in a number of difficult situations.
 If you’re lucky, you will have to decide if you are going to use your own resources to help others that didn’t prepare.
 If you’re unlucky, you’ll encounter those that are either unprepared, desperate, or even immoral enough to be willing to try to take your resources by force for themselves.
 These will be people that, before whatever disaster compelled you two to meet, are likely living a normal life.
 There are infinite scenarios and philosophical answers to consider, but I did want to at least make mention of these concepts, as they will likely come up to some degree or another in our own life.